apjanke/octave-packajoozle/README.md

 Packajoozle for GNU Octave
 ==========================

-Packajoozle is a re-factoring/re-working of Octave’s `pkg` package management tool to use OOP.
+Packajoozle is a re-working of Octave’s `pkg` package management tool to use OOP.
 It provides the `pkj` command, a drop-in replacement for `pkg`.

-I’m just doing this as a fun exercise.
-I don’t plan on submitting this back up for inclusion in core Octave.
+I started this as just a fun exercise, but it kind of got out of hand, and now it’s almost a real, usable package.

 ## New features